ysbaddaden/gc/README.md

     branch: master
 ```

-Require `immix` somewhere in your crystal source code, then compile it with the
+Require `immix` somewhere in your source code, then build your program with the
 `-Dgc_none` flag.
-This combination will use the dummy GC provided with crystal
+This combinaison will use the dummy GC provided with Crystal
-which will be overwriten with this shard's GC.
+that will be overwritten with this shard's GC.

 If you want to conduct tests, you may conditionally require immix GC based on
-the presence of the `gc_none` flag, for example:
+the presence of the `gc_none` flag.
+For example:

 ```crystal
 {% if flag?(:gc_none) %}